BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 - 1 x M3x6 Screw (top)
 - 2 x M3x12 Screws (sides)
+- 2 x Wood Pieces (washers)

 Be sure to use wood washers on the sides.

-Do no overtighten.
+*IMPORTANT:* Do not overtighten.

 |                          Top Screw                           |                       Side Screws (2x)                       |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |